- Angie Lee - Partner, Design Director-Interiors, FXCollaborative

 - Genia A. Wright - Chief Operating Officer and Financial Officer at the Vera Institute of Justice.

-One topic that surfaced, which I’ve alluded to with my farmers market tale, is the relationship between health and wellness, community and design.
+One topic that surfaced, which we've alluded to with the farmers market tale, is the relationship between health and wellness, community and design.

 Panelists noted that healthcare providers are facing higher costs and changing consumer preferences, leading them to look at new and innovative ways to provide care.
 That includes incorporating community as they plan and design facilities that create an inviting experience for patients while also supporting holistic well-being.